argonautproject/questionnaire/source/pages/index.md

 - Detailed guidance on using the Argonaut Questionnaire FHIR artifacts such as profiles and extensions can be found on the [Scenario 1] page.
 - FHIR profiles and extensions are listed on the [Profiles] page.
 - Implementation Guide specific value sets, and code systems on the [Terminology]  page.
-- Conformance requirements for the servers and clients that claim conformance to this guide are found in the [Assessment-Bank], [Answer-Bank],  [Provider EHR] and [client] CapabilityStatements.
+- Conformance requirements for the systems that claim conformance to this guide are found in the [Assessment-Bank], [Answer-Bank], [Provider EHR] and [Adaptive Questionnaire Service] CapabilityStatements.
 - The [Downloads] page contains many downloadable files to help with implementation of this specification.

 ## Scope